GenieFramework/Genie.jl/docs/4--Developing_Micro_Apps.md

 end
 ```

-If you now visit <http://127.0.0.1:8000/hello> you'll see our warm greeting.
+If you now visit <http://127.0.0.1:8000/hello> you'll see a warm greeting.

 ## Growing the app

 Genie apps are just plain Julia projects.
-This means that `routes.jl` will behave like any other Julia script - you can reference extra packages (you can switch into `pkg>` mode to manage dependencies), include other files, etcetera.
+This means that `routes.jl` will behave like any other Julia script - you can reference extra packages, you can switch into `pkg>` mode to manage per project dependencies, include other files, etcetera.

-If you have existing Julia code you want to quickly load into a Genie app, you can add a `lib/` folder in the root of the app and place your files there.
-If available, `lib/` is automatically added to the `LOAD_PATH` -- including all its subfolders, recursively.
+If you have existing Julia code that you want to quickly load into a Genie app, you can add a `lib/` folder in the root of the app and place your Julia files there.
+When available, `lib/` is automatically added to the `LOAD_PATH` -- including all its subfolders, recursively.

-However, if your app grows in complexity and you develop it from scratch, it's more efficient to take advantage of Genie's resource-oriented MVC structure.
-Follow up to see how to do it in the next chapters.
+However, if your app grows in complexity and you develop it from scratch, it is more efficient to take advantage of Genie's resource-oriented MVC structure.
+Follow up to see how to do it in the next sections.